David C. Chapman

 David Carpenter Chapman (August 9, 1876 – July 26, 1944) was an American soldier, politician, and business leader from Knoxville, Tennessee who led the effort to establish the Great Smoky Mountains National Park in the 1920s and 1930s.
 Mount Chapman (in the park) and Chapman Highway (the section of U.S. Route 441 in South Knoxville), are named in his honor.

 Early life

 Chapman was born in Knoxville to John Ellis and Alice Young Chapman.
-He attended the University of Tennessee from 1895 to 1897, but did not graduate.
+He attended the University of Tennessee from 1895 to 1897, and was a member of the Tennessee Kappa chapter of Sigma Alpha Epsilon.
+As a member of the fraternity he attended the 1896 St. Louis convention and served on the coat-of-arms committee that designed, presented, and had approved the Fraternity’s coat of arms.
 Despite not graduating, Chapman did play football for Tennessee.

 Military career

 In the Spanish–American War, Chapman served as a Second Lieutenant in the Third Tennessee Volunteer Infantry and was the Aide-de-Camp to Brigadier General Leonard Wright Colby.
 When the United States entered World War I, Governor Thomas Clark Rye selected Chapman to reorganize East Tennessee National Guard, now part of the Tennessee Military Department.
 Chapman later became Colonel in the Fifth Tennessee Regiment, later renamed to Fourth Tennessee Regiment, before resigning on November 20, 1918.